top of page

 What's it like in a show?

 Being in a show at West is not easy, and definitely has a large time requirement.
 However, we do try to accommodate if you have other commitments like a sport or other after school activity.
-But, you need to tell Mrs. Stacey about this other activity during auditions, so she knows.
+But, you need to tell us about your conflicts this during auditions.
+Listed conflicts will be excused.
 Rehearsals happen everyday after school from 3:00 to around 5:00, but those times change as it gets closer to the show.
 You do not need to come for every rehearsal!
 The rehearsals you have to come for depend on your character, or your job if you are doing tech.
 When the show is only a week away or less, you are expected to stay until much later, like 6:30 or 7:00.
-There are also some Saturday rehearsals, but very, very few - usually less than two, but these rehearsals on Saturdays do last nearly the whole day.
-There are usually four performance dates, less than that for the ELPer show and One-act competition, For performances you are absolutely required to be there for the entire time.
-Do not worry, rehearsal schedules are posted before auditions, so you have all this information before you are even in the show.
-Additionally, it is expected you do work outside of rehearsal time, like memorizing your script, practicing blocking, etc. Though being a show is a lot of work, it is also so much fun, and a really memorable experience so we hope to see you at future auditions!
+There are also some Saturday rehearsals, but very, very few - usually no more than two, but these rehearsals on Saturdays do last nearly the whole day.
+There can be anywhere from one to four nights of performances depending on the type of show.

 Details on Shows: Our Mission